Junky-Josqu/RedditImageDownloader/README.md

 # Reddit Image Downloader -- Module Fork

-A python Module for reddit that downloads pictures and gifs from a given subreddit.
+A python3 Module for reddit that downloads pictures and gifs from a given subreddit.
 For The original script see [georgeglessner](https://github.com/georgeglessner/RedditImageDownloader)
 # Setup
 1. Create a [reddit personal use script application](https://www.reddit.com/prefs/apps/).